 This issue, we’re giving away three DVD copies of Hurricane.
 Hurricane tells the true story of the heroic Polish pilots who fought alongside the Royal Air Force to help take down the Nazi invaders during the Battle of Britain.
 Seen through the eyes of Jan Zumbach (Iwan Rheon), fighter ace and adventurer, it tells how […]

-Last month, we asked you to think of something appropriately witty for this image from our feature on Roland at Roncesvalles, published in the November issue of Military History Monthly.
+We asked you to think of something appropriately witty for this image from our feature on Anglo-Saxons at War, published in the December issue of MHM.
 We are delighted to announce the winners.
 WINNER ‘Even though he didn’t smile, blink, or wear sunglasses, Woden’s new passport photo was rejected for some reason…’ — Colin Arkwright RUNNERS UP […]